 If an installment contract doesn't provide for adequate stated interest, the amount of interest to be reported for a taxable year will be determined under the provisions of the Code dealing with imputed interest or original issue discount.
-You can report interest income from an installment sale payment on Form 1040, U.S. Individual Income Tax Return.
-If there was no gain on the sale, you can also use Form 1040A, U.S. Individual Income Tax Return, or Form 1040EZ, Income Tax Return for Single and Joint Filers With No Dependents:
+Report interest income from an installment sale payment on Form 1040, U.S. Individual Income Tax Return.

-- If your taxable interest income is more than $1,500, be sure to include that income on Schedule B (Form 1040A or 1040), Interest and Ordinary Dividends, and attach it to your return.
+If your taxable interest income is more than $1,500, be sure to include that income on Schedule B (Form 1040), Interest and Ordinary Dividends and attach it to your return.

 You may receive a letter or similar document instead of a Form 1099-INT, Interest Income or Form 1099-OID, Original Issue Discount reporting your interest income.
 You still need to report it in full on your tax return.